 3. Configure the Virtual Hard Disk.

-We are now going to create the virtual hard disk for the VM, you may click on Create a virtual hard disk now and click on Create.
+We will create the virtual hard disk for the VM, and you may click on Create a virtual hard disk now and click on Create.

-You will have to choose the hard disk file type, by default Virtualbox would choose VDI as the image, but I recommend you to choose VMDK in case if you are planning to move this VM to other hypervisors.
-You can still choose the hard disk as VDI if you are planning to use the Opnsense VM only on the VirtualBox.
+You will have to choose the hard disk file type.
+By default, Virtualbox would choose VDI as the image, but I recommend you choose VMDK if you are planning to move this VM to other hypervisors.
+You can still choose the hard disk as VDI if you plan to use the Opnsense VM only on the VirtualBox.